thomassandsor/CustomerService/README.md

-# CustomerService
+# Simplifying Customer Service
-Making Customer Service simple
+Welcome to my community solution.
+This is a part of a blog series you can find on my blog https://crmkeeper.com/dynamics-365-customer-service/

 ![Bilde](./IMAGES/Process.jpg)